Lucy Walker (director): Film career

 Walker was inspired to make the 2013 documentary The Crash Reel when she met Kevin Pearce (snowboarder) at a retreat organized by David Mayer de Rothschild.
 The Crash Reel premiered at Sundance on 19 January 2013 as the Opening Night Gala film.
 The film chronicles the rivalry between Kevin and Shaun White, which culminates in Kevin's life-changing crash.
 Outside featured Lucy in a cover story, "Lucy Walker Will Change Winter Sports".
 The Crash Reel won an audience award at South by Southwest and an Emmy Award.

-Walker's 2014 documentary The Lion's Mouth Opens focuses on filmmaker-actor Marianna Palka's attempt to discover if she has inherited Huntington's disease, the incurable degenerative disorder that took Palka's father.
+Walker's 2014 documentary The Lion's Mouth Opens focuses on filmmaker-actor Marianna Palka's attempt to discover if she has inherited Huntington's disease, the incurable degenerative disorder which took Palka's father.
 Nick Higgins worked with Walker as cinematographer for the documentary.
-Walker premiered The Lion's Mouth Opens at Sundance on 26 January 2014 and it went on to win Outstanding Achievement in Nonfiction Short Filmmaking at the Cinema Eye Honors.
+Walker premiered The Lion's Mouth Opens at Sundance on 26 January 2014 and it won Outstanding Achievement in Nonfiction Short Filmmaking at the Cinema Eye Honors.

 Bring Your Own Brigade which follows the aftermath of the Camp Fire (2018) had its world premiere at the Sundance Film Festival on 29 January 2021.
 Walker served as a producer on Why Did You Kill Me? directed by Fredrick Munk, which was released on 14 April 2021 by Netflix.
 How to Change Your Mind, a four episode docuseries directed with Alison Ellwood, premiered on Netflix in 2022.
 Based on the book of the same name by Michael Pollan, each episode explores a different psychoactive substance.
 Mountain Queen: The Summits of Lhakpa Sherpa, about the pioneering Nepali mountaineer Lhakpa Sherpa, premiered at the Toronto International Film Festival where it was acquired for distribution by Netflix.
 It debuted on Netflix on July 31, 2024.